athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4933: fix typo and keep the latest efiversion by comparing clover and config by shelocks -- 2019-05-22

 - 4930: update platformdata and iGPU info by shelocks -- 2019-05-21

 - 4929: remove unnecessary updates by slice2009 -- 2019-05-20